A Converse Control Lyapunov Theorem for Joint Safety and Stability: Introduction

 One common approach is to combine CBFs and CLFs in an optimization-based framework.
 When the system is control-affine, optimization can be achieved via quadratic programming \cite{ames2016control,ames2019control}, which is efficiently solvable and amenable to online implementation, such as in model predictive control (MPC) \cite{wu2019control}.
 However, this introduces new challenges, as the design must ensure compatibility between the two functions for the optimization problem to be feasible.
 When compatibility fails, the stability requirement is often relaxed and treated as a soft constraint \cite{ames2016control,li2023graphical,mestres2022optimization}.

 An alternative approach, taken in \cite{romdlony2016stabilization}, is to unify a CLF and a CBF into a single control Lyapunov–barrier function (CLBF).
-Once a CLBF has been obtained, Sontag’s universal formula can be applied to design a smooth, safe‐stabilizing controller.
-While practically appealing, a drawback of the approach in \cite{romdlony2016stabilization}, as later pointed out in \cite{braun2017existence,braun2020comment} (see also discussions in \cite{meng2022smooth,mestres2025conversetheoremscertificatessafety}), is that the CLBF conditions stated in \cite{romdlony2016stabilization} may fail to hold without stringent requirements on the safe set.
-The main subtlety lies in the topological obstruction to continuously stabilizing a system with state constraints, either explicitly given by safety requirements or implicitly imposed by lack of controllability.
-We refer readers to the expository paper \cite{sontag1999stability} on the necessity of discontinuous feedback for stabilizing nonlinear systems.
+Once a CLBF has been obtained, Sontag’s universal formula can be applied to design a safe stabilizing controller.
+While practically appealing, a drawback of the approach in \cite{romdlony2016stabilization}, as later pointed out in \cite{braun2017existence,braun2020comment} (see also discussions in \cite{meng2022smooth,mestres2025conversetheoremscertificatessafety}), is that the CLBF conditions stated in \cite{romdlony2016stabilization} cannot hold without stringent requirements on the safe set.

 Recent work has sought to address these challenges by investigating converse Lyapunov theorems for joint safety and stability.
 In \cite{meng2022smooth}, the authors present a unified theoretical framework for Lyapunov and barrier functions via converse theorems that guarantee stability with safety, as well as reach-avoid-stay specifications.
 In a follow-up study, \cite{mestres2025conversetheoremscertificatessafety} provided a broader treatment of converse results by deriving necessary conditions for the existence of CLBFs and compatible CBF-CLF pairs.